Summary ꙳ Objectives

 ▹ List all the animals and insects that you see in and around the tree.
 They are all part of our community.

-Here are few keys to decipher and draw deciduous leaves:
+Here are a few keys to deciphering and drawing deciduous leaves:

 - What's the leaf arrangement?
 Whorl, alternate or opposite.

-- What's the type of the leaf?
+- What's the type of leaf?
 Is it a compound or a simple leaf?

 - What's the leaf shape?
-There's so many!...
+There are so many!...
 And we plan to draw and simplify those shapes into fewer categories for those of us who can't remember them all.

 - What's the configuration of the leaf or leaflets' veins?